 open/close all folders

 "Well, if I’m forced to give one redeeming trait, I guess I’d say I’m a little more optimistic than most people."

-An utterly unremarkable Ordinary High-School Student who was only selected to attend Hope's Peak Academy through a random lottery, giving him the title of "Super High School-Level Good Luck".
+An utterly unremarkable Ordinary High-School Student who was only selected to attend Hope's Peak Academy through a random lottery, giving him the title of Ultimate Lucky Student.
 Naegi cites his most notable features as being his slightly below-average luck and his optimism.
 He takes command during the investigations after becoming the prime suspect in the first murder due to Maizono's machinations.
-He ends up motivating the surviving students to unite against Monokuma, securing their freedom from the school and gaining the title of "Super High School-Level Hope".
+He ends up motivating the surviving students to unite against Monokuma, securing their freedom from the school and gaining the title of "Ultimate Hope".

 Amateur Sleuth: As the main character in a mystery game, he tends to be the one pulling the students through the trials, with some help from Kirigiri whenever he gets stuck.

 Born Lucky: The reason he was accepted into Hope's Peak; he was randomly chosen from all the ordinary students in Japan.
 This is why he is considered to be the "Ultimate Lucky Student"...